 The coronavirus pandemic posed huge challenges for the European companies in 2020.
 This is clearly reflected in our Business Customers operations.
 Revenue decreased 2.6 % year-on-year, with declines in mobile communications, fixed-network, and ICT business.
 As a result of coronavirus-related travel restrictions, our European subsidiaries were unable to realize the majority of the planned roaming revenues (especially in tourism countries such as Croatia).
 As of the end of 2020, these losses were not offset by revenue from the Europe-wide increase in demand for mobile data and broadband lines.
 In the first and third quarters of 2020, our ICT business recorded above-average new business with our cloud solutions (e.g., in Greece).
-However, by the end of 2020, the second lockdown had caused further postponements of customer orders from our corporate customers and from the public sector, which resulted in a slight decline in revenues from ICT business (in particular in our most important ICT market, Hungary).
+However, by the end of 2020, the sector, which resulted in a slight decline in revenues from ICT business (in particular in our most important ICT market, Hungary).